duminghui1985/dezoomcamp-climate-project/README.md

 ## 1. Problem Description

 ### **Overview**
-Since the 1950s and 1960s, the global population has experienced unprecedented growth.
+Since the 1960s, the global population has experienced unprecedented growth.
 Simultaneously, the issues of rising global temperatures and deteriorating climate conditions have increasingly entered the public consciousness, becoming some of the most critical challenges of our time.

 This project aims to analyze global population data and land temperature records between **1960 and 2013**.
 By integrating these two distinct datasets, the pipeline seeks to uncover the historical correlation between human population surges and climate shifts, while providing a granular view of how these trends vary across different nations and regions.